A port-wine stain is a pink or purple birthmark on the skin. It’s also referred to as nevus flammeus.

 - intense pulsed light

-Most people will need several treatment sessions, though the exact number depends on several factors, including skin color, size, and location.
+Most people will need several treatments, though the exact number depends on several factors, including skin color, size, and location.

 Keep in mind that laser treatments may not completely remove a port-wine stain.
 But they may be able to lighten the color or make them less noticeable.
 Laser treatments may also cause some permanent scarring or discoloration.

-Following a laser treatment, your skin will be extra sensitive, so make sure to wear sunscreen and protect the affected skin following the procedure.
+Following laser treatment, your skin will be extra sensitive, so be sure to wear sunscreen and protect the affected skin following the procedure.

 If you or your child has a port-wine stain near the eyes, check if: